 Sugar gliders are amazing creatures that are often kept as pets.
 There’s much to discover about these adorable creatures so let’s dig straight into the top 30 sugar glider facts!

-If you’re an avid sugar glider fan you might know some of these facts already, but even if you are, I’m sure there are some in the list that you’ve never known!
+If you’re an avid sugar glider fan you might know some of these facts already, but even if you are, I’m sure there are some facts in this list that you don’t know![no_toc]

 1) The “sugar” in their name comes from the fact that they love sweet foods

 Sugar gliders absolutely love sweet food, which is why they’re named the way they are.
 Most of the foods they prefer to eat are sweet fruits and nectar.